 - Instant and accurate resident assessments: New admissions, falls injuries and mobility changes are assessed when they’re needed…right away.

-- Resident strength and mobility training: Group and individual classes increase resident ability and confidence while promoting socialisation.
+- Resident strength and mobility training: Group and individual classes increase resident ability and confidence while promoting socialization.

 - Equipment and environmental assessment: Make sure the right equipment is being used in the right way and the changing needs of your residents are closely monitored and managed correctly.

-Oh yeah…your Physio can also contribute to receiving addition funding through ACFI 4b treatments.
-By the way…astute resident selection and appropriate treatment allocation means that increased funding will more than cover your Physio employment costs.
+Oh yeah…your Physio can also contribute to receiving additional funding through ACFI 4b treatments.
+By the way...astute resident selection and appropriate treatment allocation mean that increased funding will more than cover your Physio employment costs.
 (The AHP model of care hasn’t been adjusted to suit the new ACFI rules…we didn’t need to because our treatment practices were already compliant).

 I mention ACFI last because even though a solid ACFI funding stream is critical to your facility’s performance, it plays no part in your community reputation and bears no influence on the client’s choice of facility.
 Those things are up to you.

 Can you see how easy it is for your facility to stand out from the rest and how you can easily trump the competition?
-More importantly, your residents will be healthier and happier…less falls, less injuries, fewer hospital admissions, better mobility and better skilled care staff.
+More importantly, your residents will be healthier and happier…less falls, fewer injuries, fewer hospital admissions, better mobility, and better-skilled care staff.
 What’s not to like?